-COVID-19 continues to significantly impact Canadians and economies around the world as a third wave of the virus appears to be affecting Canada and other countries worldwide.
+COVID-19 continues to significantly impact Canadians and economies around the world.
 In March, 2020, the Company took swift action by taking measures to ensure the health and safety of our team members, and to mitigate the business impact on the Company caused by the unprecedented global economic disruption.